The terraform.tfstate is the map between your code and the real world. Lose the state, lose control of your infrastructure.

 What the state stores

-Every resource created, their real IDs in the cloud, dependencies, and metadata.
-This is how Terraform knows what to create, change, or destroy in a plan.
+Every resource created, its real IDs in the cloud, dependencies, and metadata.
+This is how Terraform knows what needs to be created, changed, or destroyed in a plan.

 Why local state is dangerous

-- No teamwork: everyone has a different state
+- No teamwork: everyone with a different state

 - No locking: two simultaneous